datacarpentry/python-ecology-lesson/episodes/00-Before-we-start.md

   - "Why should I learn Python?"
 objectives:
   - "Describe the purpose of the editor, console, help, variable explorer and file explorer panes in Spyder."
-  - "Organize files and directories for a set of analyses as a python project, and understand the purpose of the working directory."
+  - "Organize files and directories for a set of analyses as a Python project, and understand the purpose of the working directory."
   - "Know where to find help."
-  - "Demonstrate how to provide sufficient information for troubleshooting with the python user community."
+  - "Demonstrate how to provide sufficient information for troubleshooting with the Python user community."
 keypoints:
   - "Python is an open source and platform independent programming language"
-  - "SciPy ecosystem for python provides the tools necessary for scientific computing"
+  - "SciPy ecosystem for Python provides the tools necessary for scientific computing"
-  - "Jupyter Notebook and the Spyder IDE are great tools to code in and interact with python with its large community it is easy to find help in the internet"
+  - "Jupyter Notebook and the Spyder IDE are great tools to code in and interact with Python with its large community it is easy to find help in the internet"
 ---

 # Before we start